FAFSA/Scholarships

 What is FAFSA?

-The Free Application for Federal Student Aid (FAFSA®) form is a form completed by current and prospective college students (undergraduate and graduate) to determine eligibility for federal student aid.
+The Free Application for Federal Student Aid (FAFSA®) form is an application completed by current and prospective college students (undergraduate and graduate) to determine eligibility for federal student aid.
 States and colleges also use FAFSA information to award grants, scholarships, and loans.

 Scholarship Opportunities